 - measures to avoid and mitigate the identified impacts.
-Any provision for buffer zones and movement corridors, nature reserves or special provisions for migratory animals should be discussed and coordinated with the outputs of the flora assessment - rehabilitation of disturbed areas should incorporate, where appropriate, provision of nest hollows (salvaged and/or artificial) and ground litter to rehabilitate cleared habitats that contained tree hollows and ground litter - details of the methodologies that would be used to avoid injuring livestock and native fauna as a result of the project's construction and operational works, and if accidental injuries should occur, the methodologies to assess and handle injuries - strategies for complying with the objectives and management practices of relevant recovery plans.
+Any provision for buffer zones and movement corridors, nature reserves or special provisions for migratory animals should be discussed and coordinated with the outputs of the flora assessment - details of the methodologies that would be used to avoid injuring livestock and native fauna as a result of the project's construction and operational works, and if accidental injuries should occur, the methodologies to assess and handle injuries - strategies for complying with the objectives and management practices of relevant recovery plans.